Alvin Plantinga’s Properly Basic Belief

 Plantinga calls his defense of religion reformed epistemology in honor of Calvinist reformers, adding, “What the Reformers meant to hold is that it is entirely right, rational, reasonable, and proper to believe in God without any evidence or argument at all.”[6]
 This is also Plantinga’s position.

 Plantinga pins a special label on the mechanism by which we acquire belief in God.
 He calls it sensus divinitatis (“divine sense”), a Latin term borrowed from the sixteenth-century theologian John Calvin.
-Even if we can’t see or hear God, this divine sense allegedly lets us psychically detect him.
+Even if we can’t see, hear, touch, or smell God, this divine sense allegedly lets us psychically detect him.

-Perhaps atheism could be a basic belief acquired from a hypothetical cognitive faculty called the sensus atheus.
-The theologian Glenn Peoples says that the sensus divinitatis is a gift from God, but if there is no god, there could be no counterpart, no sensus atheus.[8]
-According to Peoples, “Atheism doesn’t get to help itself to the notion of a properly basic belief about God’s nonexistence.
-Any claim that something is a properly basic belief should be followed up with a plausible account of how, if it’s a properly basic belief, it managed to obtain that status.”[9]
+Hmm.
+Well, alright then, perhaps atheism could be a basic belief acquired from a hypothetical cognitive faculty called the sensus atheos.
+Theologian Glenn Peoples nixes that notion.
+He says the sensus divinitatis is a gift from God, but if there is no god, there could be no counterpart, no sensus atheos: “Atheism doesn’t get to help itself to the notion of a properly basic belief about God’s nonexistence.
+Any claim that something is a properly basic belief hould be followed up with a plausible account of how, if it’s a properly basic belief, it managed to obtain that status.”
+[8]

-I wholeheartedly agree.
+I agree.
 Yet the burden of proof falls on the believer as surely as it falls on the nonbeliever.
 We need a convincing account of the sensus divinitatis.
 What precisely is it?
 By what process did we acquire it?
 How can we test its reliability?
-We need more than a “just so” story.
+We need more than a “just-so” story.

-No neuro-cognitive evidence substantiates the claim that humans are equipped with a sensus divinitatis or sensus atheus or any other specialized brain module for cranking out metaphysical insights.
-Even if we had such a brain module, any propositions that it induced us to believe would not be immune to evidentiary evaluation.
+No neuro-cognitive evidence substantiates the claim that humans are equipped with a sensus divinitatis or sensus atheos or any specialized brain module for cranking out metaphysical insights.
+Even if we had such a brain module, any propositions it induced us to believe would not be immune to evidentiary evaluation.
+Theists or atheists who willfully neglect to evaluate the evidence are irrational.

 Plantinga, when challenged to provide evidence for our alleged divine sense, proposes that we survey the general population.
 The more common a belief in God is, he suggests, the more likely it is to be a product of the sensus divinitatis.
 One wonders whether Plantinga’s “majority rules” solution was motivated by his living in a society where believers constitute 90 percent of the population.

-In any case, Plantinga would not trust the survey results if they contradicted his conclusion.
-He says all humans have a sensus divinitatis, even if they insist otherwise.
+Here’s the kicker.
+We already know that Plantinga would never trust the survey results if they contradicted his conclusion.
+He declared that all humans have a sensus divinitatis, even if they insist otherwise.
 He attributes atheism to a corruption of the sensus divinitatis by sin.
 Because sin, in the Christian worldview, represents a corruption of one’s whole being, atheism is associated with moral as well as cognitive defects.
-The philosopher Matt McCormick denounces Plantinga’s maneuver as ad hominem, a “dirty trick.”[10]
+The philosopher Matt McCormick denounces Plantinga’s maneuver as ad hominem, a “dirty trick.”[9]

 Plantinga hoped to show that belief in God is rational even without supporting arguments.
 If you lived in a cave fifty thousand years ago, belief in supernatural beings without supporting arguments would not be diagnostic of irrationality.
 But in our modern interconnected world, where information is available at our fingertips, belief in God without rational supporting arguments is symptomatic of, at best, intellectual laziness or, at worst, ideological hackery.